Jeevan Mrityu

-The film was Raakhee's debut in Hindi movies.
-The movie's plot has resemblance with novel The Count of Monte Cristo.
+The film was Raakhee's debut in Hindi film.

 Plot

 Ashok Tandon and Deepa are childhood friends who study in the same college and love each other.
 After college Ashok starts working in a bank and soon becomes bank manager, and both are to be married soon.
 However, Ashok is arrested for theft from the bank.
 He asks Deepa to look after his mother, which she agrees to do.
 He is sentenced to prison for several years.
 After his release, he finds out that his mother has died; Deepa is married and has re-located; and he was framed by his colleagues at the bank.
 Devastated but still honest, he is befriended by Raja Ranbir Singh, who gives him a job, as well a new identity.
 Ashok now becomes Bikram Singh, and he must seek out Deepa, and his shrewd and calculating colleagues at the bank to extract vengeance.

 Deepa and Shankar are kidnapped by Harish.
 Ashok agrees to pay ransom.
 Deepa learns that Bikram Singh is Ashok.
 A fight broke out between Harish's goons and Ashok.
 Prem Prakash saves Ashok from goons.
 Shankar hangs on roof and saved by Ashok.
 The police arrive and arrest Harish.
 The high court punishes Harish and his goons.